sinclairzx81/drift/readme.md

 │ Command                │ Description                                                     │
 │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
-│ nav <url>              │ Navigate page to the given url                                  │ │                        │                                                                 │
+│ run <path>             │ Run script on the current page                                  │ │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
-│ run <path>             │ Run script on the current page                                  │ │                        │                                                                 │
+│ url <url>              │ Sets the current page to the given url                          │ │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
 │ window                 │ Run with a chrome window                                        │